What happens after I file my US patent application?

 point, either another amendment/response can be filed, or an

 can be started.
 If

-the claims are amended after a final Office Action, an RCE will likely be needed.
-If the
+the claims are amended after a final Office Action, a Request for Continued Examination (RCE) will likely be needed

 amendment/response is successful, a Notice of Allowance will be mailed.
 If the amendment/response

 after final is not successful in persuading the Patent Examiner that the application is in order,